juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 Targeted scenarios:

 - Some object storage providers (like Google Cloud Storage) require extra credential files for authentication.
-This means you will have to create a separate Secret to store these files and reference it in volume credentials (JuiceFS-secret in below examples), so that CSI Driver will mount these files into the mount pod.
+This means you will have to create a separate Secret to store these files and reference it in volume credentials (JuiceFS-secret in below examples), so that CSI Driver will mount these files into the Mount Pod.
 The relevant environment variable needs to be added to specify the added files for authentication.
 - JuiceFS Enterprise Edition supports [shared block storage device](https://juicefs.com/docs/cloud/guide/block-device), which can be used as cache storage or permanent data storage.

 #### Via ConfigMap